georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 }
 ```

+%  TEST[continued]

 1. The context query filters for suggestions that fall under the geo location represented by a geohash of *(43.662, -79.380)* with a precision of *2* and boosts suggestions that fall under the geohash representation of *(43.6624803, -79.3863353)* with a default precision of *6* by a factor of `2`

 ::::{note}
 If a suggestion entry matches multiple contexts the final score is computed as the maximum score produced by any matching contexts.
 ::::

 In addition to accepting context values, a context query can be composed of multiple context clauses.
-The parameters that are supported for a `geo` context clause include:
+The following parameters are supported for a `geo` context clause:

 `context`
 :   A geo point object or a geo hash string to filter or boost the suggestion by.
 This is mandatory.